LucaTegano/LucaTegano/README.md

 </h1>

 # 💫 About Me:
-<h3>I'm a passionate software developer with a focus on full-stack development, data science, and machine learning.
-I love building efficient and scalable solutions and collaborating on open-source projects.
+<h3>I'm a passionate software developer with a focus on full-stack development and infrastructure I love building efficient and scalable solutions and collaborating on open-source projects.
 </h3>

 ## 🌐 Socials And Contacts: